-Domestic Violence Homicide in Wake County
+Domestic Violence Homicide Attorney in Raleigh

 North Carolina is required to keep track of the number of homicides stemming from domestic violence.
 In a report generated by the North Carolina Department of Public Safety, Wake County has the second highest rate of domestic violence homicide in the state.